darkrockmountain/spacy-ewc/README.md

 #### EWC Class Methods

 - **`__init__(self, pipe, data, lambda_=1000.0, pipe_name=None)`**:

   - Initializes the EWC instance.
   - **Parameters**:
     - `pipe`: The spaCy pipeline component (e.g., `ner`).
     - `data`: Training examples used to compute the FIM.
+      - **Note**: Data is essential for computing the FIM, which estimates parameter importance.
+Initial parameters alone are insufficient because they do not contain gradient information.
     - `lambda_`: Regularization strength.
   - **Operations**:
     - Validates the pipe.